moritzebeling/wwworkshop/content/manual/0_index.md

 ## Setup
 - **Computer** with internet access, webcam, microphone
 - Modern web **browser** like Chrome, Safari or Firefox.
 When using Safari, please enable the developer tools (Settings > Advanced > Show developer tools).
+- We should create either a Telegram or Signal chat so that we quickly can share stuff
+- Maybe bookmark this very website, so you can quickly find back to it
 - We will mostly work with [CodePen](https://codepen.io), an **online code editor**, that is perfectly suited for our workshop.
 Please sign up for a **free account**, which is needed to save and share your projects.

 ## The classroom